How to Deal Poker: Essential Guide to Dealing Cards in Poker

 Pushing the pot means gathering all of the chips that have been placed during the hand, and awarding them to the winner.

-Be careful to ensure that you have collected both of the blinds, the antes (if being played), and all of the bets made by players.
+Be sure to collect both blinds, antes (if being played), and all of the players’ bets.

 Different Dealing Rules for Poker Variations

-Though Texas Hold’em and Omaha are known as the most popular versions of poker, there are other variants of the game, and with them, variations on how they are dealt.
+Though Texas Hold’em and Omaha are still the most popular versions of poker, there are other variants of the game, and with them, variations on how they are dealt.

 Below is an outline of the key differences to be aware of.